CognizantOpenSource/maqs-java/docs/JMAQS_1/JMAQS-FAQ.md

 ## PhantomJS
 - The PhantomJS project has been archived and Selenium support has been deprecated.
 - Headless Chrome is the primary replacement for PhantomJS

-# Test Run Settings - MSTest
-There are two types of file for configuring tests. *.runsettings are used for unit tests.
-And *.testsettings for lab environment tests, web performance and load tests, and for customizing some types of diagnostic data adapters such as IntelliTrace and event log adapters.
-Both test settings files are written in XML (eXtensible Markup Language).
-*_**TestSettings files have been deprecated and should no longer be used!**_

-## Run Settings Configurations
-A .runsettings file can be added as a test setting to add additional configurations when running unit tests.
-This allows tests to be run on additional cores on a single machine, to run on different versions of the unit test framework, or to specify where the results of the test should be output.